 On 31st January, 2011, SEB completed the sale of its German retail banking business (which was acquired as part of the SEB AG business) in line with its strategy of concentrating on large corporate and institutional banking activities in Germany and the Nordic countries outside Sweden.
 Similarly, on 7th June, 2012, SEB completed the sale of its retail banking operations in Ukraine.
-SEB remains in Ukraine as a corporate bank serving its Nordic,

-Baltic and German corporate customers.
+SEB remains in Ukraine as a corporate bank serving its Nordic, Baltic and German corporate and institutional customers.
 In November 2014, SEB sold its card acquiring business, Euroline AB.
 On 1st September, 2015, SEB completed the sale of its German real estate investment management business, SEB Asset Management AG, including its main subsidiary SEB Investment GmbH, to Savills plc.
 As of 1st January, 2018, the majority of the German franchise was transferred to SEB's German branch through a universal succession in accordance with German law.
 On 4th December, 2018, SEB AG was renamed DSK Hyp AG, and the remaining business was operated in run-off mode.
-In the last quarter of 2022, the banking license of DSK Hyp AG was surrendered, and it was renamed DSK Deutsche-Skandinavische Verwaltungs AG (DSV)
+In the last quarter of 2022, the banking license of DSK Hyp AG was surrendered, and it was renamed DSK Deutsche-Skandinavische Verwaltungs GmbH (DSV)

 On 14th December, 2017, SEB entered into an agreement to sell all of its shares in SEB Pension to Danica Pension, Livsforsikringsaktieselskab (a subsidiary of Danske Bank) for total consideration of DKK 6.5 billion, comprising DKK 5.0 billion in cash consideration and a pre-closing dividend of DKK 1.5 billion in addition to the DKK 1.1 billion SEB received from these subsidiaries in 2017.
 This sale was completed on 7th June, 2018.
-For more details, see "Business Divisions-Life" below.

 On 27th April, 2022, SEB announced a strategic partnership with Ringkjøbing Landbobank in Denmark to strengthen its footprint in the local private banking market and to increase growth in the professional family office segment.
-As part of the partnership, in 2022, SEB transferred its existing private banking business in Denmark to Ringkjøbing Landbobank, including assets under management of approximately DKK 13 billion.
-In parallel, SEB established a new professional family office coverage unit within SEB Denmark, working closely with SEB's Large Corporates & Financial Institutions and Asset Management divisions and with Ringkjøbing Landbobank.
+As part of this partnership, in 2022, SEB transferred its existing private banking business in Denmark to Ringkjøbing Landboank, including assets under management of approximately DKK 13 billion.